Bonnie Bluh: Biography

 Her next book, was the novel, Banana (1976).
 The publisher, Macmillan, promoted the novel as "the raunchiest, funniest story ever written by a woman."
 Though many reviewers (almost all male) at the time found it too angry, one female reviewer commented, "This is a novel with a raised consciousness, a mature, intelligent novel of real talent and excitement Doubting Thomases have claimed the feminist movement has yet to produce.
 Bonnie Bluh, herself an actress-playwright-singer-dancer, has done it."

 Banana was quickly followed by another non-fiction book, The Old Speak Out (1979), published by Horizon Press, which was an account of aging in America.
 As one reviewer wrote, "This extraordinary confrontation between one gutsy woman and a lot of other people amounts to so much more than a series of interviews.
 Because of Bonnie Bluh we can reach into places most of us don’t attempt in person, risking little and finding a hundred new friends."

 Through the 1970s, she wrote everything from articles about feminism to movie reviews for various weeklies including The Soho News and N.Y.
 Women's Weekly.
 She was also a guest on various radio and TV shows and conducted writing seminars in New York City, as well as Stockholm, Moscow and Tel Aviv.

 In 1985, Bluh had moved to the Westbeth Artists Community in the West Village.
 In a building filled with artists of all stripes she was known as one of the more outgoing, colorful characters.

 After a string of agents had trouble finding a publisher for her next novels, Bluh picked what she considered the most popular of the lot and once again chose the self-publishing route.
 The Eleanor Roosevelt Girls (1998), a saga of female friendship and betrayal, follows six Sunnyside, Queens girls from 1942 to 92.
 It was perhaps less incendiary than her earlier work, or perhaps the times had just changed.

-"Bonnie Bluh's very readable The Eleanor Roosevelt Girls is the perfect antidote for all those years of watching women on the screen stand helplessly by during the big fight scenes.
-You know, the ones where you want to shout ‘Pick up the stick and hit the guy!’
-Bluh's women do just that, and more."

 In the first years of the 21st century, Bluh, who never gave up her love of theater, edited, along with the New Dramatists Alumni Committee, "Broadway's Fabulous Fifties" (2002).

 Bluh had finished her untitled memoir just before her death.
 It is a book about the approach of death; her death.
-Far from being a morose account of decline and frailty in old age, it was an eccentric, comical late-in-life Bildungsroman including hilarious versions of her own obituary.
+It was a comical late-in-life Bildungsroman including versions of her own obituary.